VensGTH/ConfuserEx-Unpacker2/README.md

 # Usage

-Original usage from author, I'll change if there will be any changes:
+Original usage from the author, I'll change if there will be any changes:

 ```
 when using this you there are 2 compulsary commands